broadinstitute/tgg_methods/MyoSeq_reports/README.md

 ## Part 1: Preparation
  1. Create BED files for all MyoSeq gene lists if necessary.
 For instructions, see README in `beds/` directory.
 Copy BED files to the Google bucket created above.
  2. Create lists of samples with candidate genes, without candidate genes, and with candidate CNV or SMA findings.
- 3. Download all variants tagged "REPORT" in seqr (saved variants page), and all rare variants across MyoSeq gene list (use project-wide search).
+ 3. Download all variants tagged "REPORT" in seqr (saved variants page), and all rare variants across MyoSeq gene list (use project-wide search for ClinVar pathogenic/likely pathogenic, nonsense, essential splice site, frameshift, missense, or synonymous variants in the MyoSeq gene list.
+Filter to AF 0.01 across all reference population databases, and do not apply any quality filters).
  4. Download pedigree for samples from seqr (in the project of interest, click "Download Table", then ".tsv" under "Individuals") and remove quotations from downloaded files.
  5. Locate all cram files for samples of interest and copy them to the Google bucket.